 There are so many things you can do to save money from the easy to the extreme.
-If you want even more ideas I suggest America’s Cheapest Family’s book they cover EVERYTHING.
+If you want even more ideas I suggest finding a money-saving book as they cover EVERYTHING.

 The tips below are what I can do as a mom of 5 kids so if I can do it so can you!

-Eat Out Less- One of the biggest ways to be a cheapskate is to avoid eating out so much.
-Those fast-food drive-throughs and sitdown restaurant bills add up quickly, especially if you have a big family.
+One of the biggest ways to be a cheapskate is to avoid eating out so much.
+Those fast-food drive-throughs and sit-down restaurant bills add up quickly, especially if you have a big family.
 When you do eat out, be frugal about it.

-Learn to Cut Hair- Going to the barber or hair salon these days is becoming more like robbery.
-Learn to cut your children’s hair and even your spouses, (cut yours at your own risk) saving your hundreds of dollars each year.
+Going to the barber or hair salon these days is becoming more like robbery.
+Learn to cut your children’s hair and even your spouses, (cut yours at your own risk) saving you hundreds of dollars each year.

-Buying new depreciates quickly and you don’t get the same value out of it like you would by buying gently used things.
+Buying new depreciates quickly and you don’t get the same value out of it as you would by buying gently used things.

-Recycle for Money- How about collecting cans, aluminum and other types of metals and then taking it to the recycling place near you?
+How about collecting cans, aluminum, and other types of metals and then taking them to the recycling place near you?

 Take it one step further and unplug everything not in use to stop it from draining any electricity.

-Don’t Shop- Another great way to be a cheapskate is to simply stop shopping.
+Another great way to be a cheapskate is to simply stop shopping.
 You don’t need another pair of shoes or that DVD that is likely available on Netflix.
 This is why I use Walmart pick up for my groceries.
-It's free to use and I buy less because I'm not going instore.
+It's free to use and I buy less because I'm not going in-store.

-Take Fewer Baths- This one sounds disgusting, but hang on for a minute.
-Believe it or not, it’s not good on your hair or skin to wash every day.
+This one sounds disgusting, but hang on for a minute.
+Believe it or not, it’s not good for your hair or skin to wash every day.
 You can opt to take a shower every other day to cut down on your water bill and soap supply.